 Listed are some of the training services I offer individuals and groups.
 These classes, based upon personal and practical experience in the topics covered, are offered to the Prepping/Survivalist community outside of the paradigm usually taught.
 Aside from these and the future classes to be listed, I can tailor a class to your group’s specific needs and abilities per request.
+Be sure to check out the training schedule for the remainder of 2018 and early 2019.
 Forward all inquiries to: email@example.com

 This class will teach students the basics of communications at the Team or Squad Level in the field.
 Topics of instruction include:

 - Basic equipment capabilities

 - Traffic handling

 - Setting up and running an NVIS HF station

 - Message Formats